agcom/entity-extension-model/extensions/primitive-entity.md

 Lets explain with a [simple example](../examples/simple.md),

 ```
-Person : Name
+person : name
-Name -> String
+name -> string
-String
+string
 ```

 Each person has a name.
-But, **what's** Name?
+But, **what's** name?
 It's a mapping to a string instance.
-Well, **what's** String, is it an empty entity (implying that name maps to an empty thing, thus, person is also an empty entity)?
+Well, **what's** string, is it an empty entity (implying that name maps to an empty thing, thus, person is also an empty entity)?

 Let's actually define the string entity.

 ```
-String : Character
+string : character
-Character -> Character
+character -> character
-Character
+character
 ```

-An string instance consists of some characters. **What's** Character?
+An string instance consists of some characters. **What's** character?

 ```
-Character : Byte
+character : byte

-Byte -> Byte
+byte -> byte
-Byte : Bit
+byte : bit

-Bit -> Bit
+bit -> bit
-Bit
+bit
 ```

-**What's** Bit?
+**What's** bit?
 An strict entity which should be handled by implementations.

 It would have been easier and more abstract (in a good way) to say that at the string entity.